Ostracod: Description

-The body of an ostracod is encased by two valves, superficially resembling the shell of a clam.
+The body of an ostracod is encased by a carapace originating from the head region, and consists of two valves superficially resembling the shell of a clam.
 A distinction is made between the valve (hard parts) and the body with its appendages (soft parts).
+Studies of the embryonic development in Myodocopida show that the bivalved carapace develops from two independent buds of the carapace valves.
+As the two halves grow, they meet in the middle.
+In Manawa, an ostracod in the order Palaeocopida, the carapace originates as a single element and during growth folds at the midline.